 Use polls and Q&A to ask for feedback and suggestions for improvement

-People who come to your event will have different opinions on what they liked and disliked.
+People who come to your live event will have different opinions on what they liked and disliked.
 But it’s important to find a balance between listening too much to their opinions and staying focused on your own agenda.
 Always listen for critical feedback that can help you improve.
 But don’t let outsiders keep you from executing based on their ideas alone.
 You know what’s best for your business, so trust your instincts above all else.

 Make sure both on-site attendees and remote attendees can “enter” the event early to engage in pre-event socializing